ESTP Personality Traits: Ideal Careers & What Jobs to Avoid?

 • ISFJ (The Defender): ESTPs and ISFJs can form a successful partnership based on mutual trust and reliability.
 While ESTPs are known for their adaptability and quick thinking, ISFJs provide stability and a strong sense of duty.
 This combination can result in a well-balanced and effective collaboration.

-Most Incompatible MBTI Types
+Most Incompatible MBTI Types with ESTP in a Business Partnership

 While it’s possible for ESTPs to work with any MBTI type, certain types may present more challenges due to differences in communication and decision-making styles.
 The following types may have a harder time finding common ground with ESTPs: